msong1/finding-manta/README.md

 ## Key Features

 - Advanced filtering options to browse dive sites based on months, marine life, popularity, and distance
+  1. Animal filter: you can find dive sites with marine life that you want to see
+  2. Month filter: you can see what marine life that you'll see in each dive site
+  3. Location filter: you can search dive sites by name

 - Regularly updated database of dive sites and marine life information